mytracontrol/mdf.js/packages/api/firehose/README.md

 ### **Typing your own firehose**

-The `Firehose` class, as the `Jobs`, `Plugs` and `Strategies` classes, are generic classes that allow you to define the types of the data that will be processed by the pipeline.
+The `Firehose` class, along with the `Jobs`, `Plugs`, and `Strategies` classes, are generic classes that allow you to define the types of the data that will be processed by the pipeline.
 This is useful to ensure that the data is correctly typed throughout the pipeline.

 There are four types that you can define in the `Firehose` class:

-- `Type` (`Type extends string = string`): Job type, used as selector for strategies in jobs processing.
+- `Type` (`Type extends string = string`): Job type, used as a selector for strategies in job processing.
 - `Data` (`Data = any`): Data type that will be processed by the pipeline.
 - `CustomHeaders` (`CustomHeaders extends Record<string, any> = {}`): Custom headers, used to pass specific information for job processors.
 - `CustomOptions` (`CustomOptions extends Record<string, any> = {}`): Custom options, used to pass specific information for job processors.